Aviation Negligence: What You Need to Know

-The second thing that needs to be established is that the negligence actually caused the accident or injury.
-The failure of a mechanic to tighten a bolt on a wheel or a flight attendant spilling hot coffee may or may not be a direct cause if an accident or injury is the result.
+The second thing that needs to be established is that negligence such as pilot error or aircraft manufacturers actually caused the accident or injury.
+The failure of a mechanic to tighten a bolt on a wheel or a flight attendant spilling hot coffee may or may not be a direct cause of an accident or injury is the result.

 Here are a Couple of Examples

 Suppose a passenger, on a long flight, walked down the aisle and slipped on a plastic bag that was left on the floor.
 This would not be an accident because on a long flight this is a common occurrence.
 However, if an attendant opened an overhead baggage compartment and a glass liquor bottle fell on the head of the passenger sitting below, this would be considered an accident.

 Another example of an accident would be the passenger who was burned by hot coffee or tea when the passenger directly in front caused a “jolt” upsetting the tray.